-Change all filters every 500 working hours, 2 years or when indicated dirty, which ever occurs first.
+Change all filters if equipped, when clogg indicator is triggered or 1 years, whichever occurs first.
 To change the return filter element follow the steps below:

 - 1. Shut down power unit. - 2.
 Place warning tag on control panel so that the power unit is not started while filters are being replaced. - 3.
 Disconnect negative battery cable. - 4.
-Clean area around filters so that when they are removed there is no chance of introducing dirt into the hydraulic system. - Using a 1-1/4 wrench or socket, turn the filter counter-clockwise and spin the filter element off the filter housing. - 6.
+Clean area around filters so that when they are removed there is no chance of introducing dirt into the hydraulic system. - 5.
+Using a 1-1/4 wrench or socket, turn the filter counter-clockwise and spin the filter element off the filter housing. - 6.
 Install new clean filter making sure the spring and o-ring are in the proper place.